Bachelor of Science (Hons) in Applied Biology

 1. HKWP Summer Internship Programme 2015

-The Hong Kong Wetland Park (HKWP) Summer Internship Programme aims at offering opportunities for students of tertiary institutions to gain working experience through taking part in daily operations and front-line nature conservation work in HKWP.
-Interns will receive a series of training, covering basic knowledge on wetlands, park management, interpretation skills as well as wildlife identification.
+The Hong Kong Wetland Park (HKWP) Summer Internship Programme aimed at offering opportunities for students of tertiary institutions to gain working experience through taking part in daily operations and front-line nature conservation work in HKWP.
+Interns would receive a series of training, covering basic knowledge on wetlands, park management, interpretation skills as well as wildlife identification.

 2. WWF (HK) Dolphin Watching Interpreter Training Programme and Summer Internships 2015

 The dolphin watching interpreter training programme and a number of internship placements were offered by WWF (Hong Kong) during summer 2015.

 Internship Programme 2012 – 2013

 The departmental internship programme (2012 – 2013) drew to a close with the grand finale exhibition held at the Gallery Hallway, Shaw Campus from Monday, 28th October 2013 to Wednesday 30th October 2013.
 Check out the video (Part 2.
 Exhibition) below to see how it went.

 The internship programme (2012-2013) consisted of three sections.
 The first involved attending the training course funded by The Centre for Holistic Teaching and Learning (CHTL), that started in mid-April, which involved a range of training including, but not limited to workshops, seminars, ecotours and excursions.
 Selected participants gained quality hands-on experience in the field of biological science and technology.